 Fill the samples into the centrifugation tubes and centrifuge them for 10 minutes at 490 x g (corresponding to 2,000 min-1 with the 6-place rotor and 2,200 min-1 with the 4-place rotor).

 The cell-free supernatant remains in the chamber after centrifugation and must be removed by careful aspiration.

-It is important that the sediment is not disturbed whilst the supernatant is being removed, as this can affect the quality of the preparation and/or lead to cell loss.
+It is crucial that the sediment is not disturbed while the supernatant is being removed, as this can affect the quality of the preparation and lead to cell loss.
 It is therefore recommended that the supernatant be removed using a Pasteur pipette with its tip just below the surface of the supernatant, moving downwards.
 The pipette should not come into contact with the slide – a small drop of liquid should be allowed to remain over the sediment!

 c) Drying of the sediment

 The sediment must be dried if the cells are to be stained using Giemsa stain.
 This requires a second centrifugation step.
 After removal of the supernatant, loosen the slide ring and remove it together with the chamber (see B4).
 Place the slide carrier with the slide and the filter card together with the suspension back in the centrifuge and centrifuge them for 1 minute at 1,100 x g (corresponding to 3,000 min-1 with the 6-place rotor and 3,400 min-1 with the 4-place rotor).
 The remaining liquid will be removed through centrifugal force and absorbed by the filter card.
 The cells will remain as a sediment on the slide.
 Their morphology will be intact and they will be well distributed over the surface.
 Evaporation artefacts such as leukocytes that are reduced in volume and the development of crystals will be avoided through the dry centrifugation.

 The dry preparation can be fixed immediately and then stained.